Economic Update in June is Optimistic. Will it come to pass?

 The medical tasks will continue for some time, and the economic tasks must follow too.
-Buying British will create jobs and is necessary for a new future.
+Buying British will create jobs and will support the recovery as we seek out a new future.

 I have a very poor record when it comes to reading books.
 Don’t know why this should be, as I did learn to read when I was a child, but for some reason my rather limited attention span seemed to get in the way.
 So as I have consumed relatively few books in my life, the ones I have read must be quite special, or so you would assume?

 Anyway, at the moment, with a little time on my hands, I have taken a look at what has been special to me.
 A book a month and so twelve of the best.

 Some of the books, particularly the ones with a business theme, may not be considered as the most recent philosophies , but they were original at the time and are just as relevant today.

 If you manage to get to the end of this review then you may well qualify for an award.
 In any case I hope it may spark something in your mind to think about the books you have loved.

 A History of the World by Andrew Marr

 Now, lets start at the beginning.
 Once upon a time there was a funny little man, his name was Andrew Marr and his favourite pastime was pretending to be Rambo when interviewing politicians, talking over them and generally being a bit of a plonker.